-Existing approaches and incremental improvement may not be sufficient to achieve the changes required to cope with climate change.
-Pressure to conform and comply, shared assumptions and norms, and common approaches and understanding sometimes drive out the diversity and challenge needed for more creative, innovative and entrepreneurial responses (Bennis and Ward, 1997).
-If there is both a requirement and a desire to create new and better options and choices, companies should try to remove internal and external barriers to creativity, innovation and entrepreneurship and create an environment in which they can thrive (Coulson-Thomas, 1997, 2016b, 2017b and c).
-Creativity and innovation in how multiple tasks, involving multiple parties and interests and multiple timescales might best be handled and associated new ways of working may be required.
+Pressure to conform and comply, norms and shared assumptions, and common approaches and understanding can drive out the diversity and challenge that can boost creativity when different types of people and organisations who are complementary but compatible are brought together (Bennis and Ward, 1997).
+If carrying on at present is thought to be unsustainable from the perspective of achieving environmental and climate change goals, incremental improvements to existing practices will probably not deliver the required level of change.
+If there is both a requirement and a desire to create new and better options and choices, companies should try to remove internal and external barriers to creativity, innovation and entrepreneurship and create an environment in which they can thrive (Coulson-Thomas, 1997, 2016b and 2017a).

 Openness to new ideas and a constant willingness to explore opportunities to develop and improve, including when at the height of success and when stakeholders are content, can be essential for remaining relevant and staying at the cutting edge (Catmull and Wallace, 2014).
-Engagement may need to proceed task handling.
-In a business and corporate context innovation, progress and even survival can depend upon continual engagement with stakeholders, to assess their views and appetites for change, risk and trade-offs.
-It can also require the constant monitoring of developments and possibilities, the challenging of past assumptions and the regular questioning of cherished beliefs and practices (Coulson-Thomas, 2001 and 2017b and c).
+In a business and corporate context innovation, progress and even survival can depend upon continual engagement with stakeholders, to assess their views and appetites for change and risk.
+It can also require the constant monitoring of developments and possibilities, the challenging of past assumptions and the regular questioning of cherished beliefs and practices (Coulson-Thomas, 2001).

-As tasks multiply, a scheme of delegation and the extent of empowerment might need to be reviewed.
 People may need a degree of freedom if they are to challenge, question and be creative (Williams, 2016).
 Some might welcome the opportunity to experiment with new ways of operating and the space to develop and test their ideas.
-The author has set out ten essential freedoms for removing organisational constraints and liberating latent potential by allowing people to work, learn and collaborate in ways, and at times and places, and with the support that best allow individuals and teams to give of their best and be creative and productive (Coulson-Thomas, 1997).
+The author has set out ten essential freedoms for removing organisational constraints and liberating latent talent by allowing people to work, learn and collaborate in ways, and at times and places, and with the support that best allow individuals and teams to give of their best and be creative and productive (Coulson-Thomas, 1997).
 When conditions are right for the people and relationships involved they can flourish and be fruitful.

 Throughout history significant breakthroughs in thinking have been caused by relative outsiders who have challenged complacent orthodoxy (Kuhn, 1962).
 Inspiring and successful directors are often more open to contributions from new sources and directions.
 They look beyond the "normal suspects" and welcome exposure to fresh ways of looking at situations, problems and opportunities.
 They are alert to new voices and are attracted to those who, like themselves, are curious and restless explorers.
-Openness, curiosity and non-conformity are associated with the creativity and entrepreneurship many organisations and their people require to cope with multiple pressures and changing requirements and recognise and address opportunities (Duxbury, 2012).
+Openness, curiosity and non-conformity are associated with the creativity and entrepreneurship many organisations require to recognise and address opportunity (Duxbury, 2012).